MattTriano/data_warehouse/README.md

-# Starding up the system
+# Starting up the system

 From the project root dir, you can build the image via `$ docker-compose build`, then you can start up the containers via `$ docker-compose up -d` (`-d` detaches, so you can still have that terminal and you don't have to worry about accidentally shutting things down via ctrl+c).